 Southwest will use aircraft with 175 seats, or approximately 50 more than Hawaiian Airlines.
 We don’t know how many aircraft could be in Hawaii at one time, but we are guessing between 6-10.
 Hawaiian has a dedicated fleet of 20 aircraft flying inter-island.
 While Southwest will therefore be a minority component in the overall competition, we think that it will still be enough of a driving force to bring prices down significantly.
 We will go out on a limb and predict best fares could as low as $39 inter-island.

-Southwest has indicated that they may fly inter-island.
-Andrew Watterson, SWA executive vice president said, “on the mainland, we’re known for short flights, quick turn around times….”
+1. Southwest will fly inter-island.
+Andrew Watterson, SWA executive vice president previously said, “on the mainland, we’re known for short flights, quick turn around times….”

 We spoke one-on-one with Andy yesterday regarding inter-island flights, planes and more.
 Andy indicated that Southwest will have a unique way of providing inter-island service.